zerasul/mdbook_en/9Sprites/sprites.md

     }
 ```

-We see that inside the infinite loop, we make a series of calls to functions; like reading the synchronous controls (that we will see later), the position of a Sprite is established, with the function ```SPR_setPosition```; and the Sprite engine is updated calling the function ```SPR_update```.
+We can see inside the infinite loop, we make a series of calls to functions; like reading the synchronous controls (that we will see later), the position of a Sprite is established, with the function ```SPR_setPosition```; and the Sprite engine is updated calling the function ```SPR_update```.
 In addition to displaying on screen information such as the priority of each Sprite, and ending the loop with the call to ```SYS_doVBlankProcess```.

 The ```SPR_setPosition``` function sets the position of the sprite in pixels; let's see the parameters it receives: